 It’s not always easy to find suitable alternatives and many of the organic and truly pure, clean cosmetics are way over priced.
-But there are companies that offer good, safe products such as Ava Anderson Non Toxic.
+But there are companies that offer good, safe products such as Pure Haven.
 I’ll write about of my finds in upcoming posts.
-One of my favorite tinted lip balms is by Tarte.
+Another one of my favorite lines is 100% Pure.

 Mascara has been a tough one for me.
 Do I really want to spend $25 on mascara that flakes off and leaves a smattering of black dust under my eyes when I can spend $7 on Lash Exact by Covergirl that really does give my lashes great volume and length?!

 What’s an eco savvy gal to do?!
 I’m giving Ava and Organic Wear mascara a try, I’ll let you know how they measure up.
 If you like an earth friendly mascara that works well and doesn’t break the bank I’d love to hear about it.